Citizen Neighborhood Initiative

 -

-October 4, 2025: Sixth neighborhood meeting, with a total of 1,019 signatures collected to date.
+October 4, 2025: Sixth neighborhood meeting, with a total

 During this gathering, we continued to strengthen the collective work that has been underway since June.
 We shared the most recent updates with neighbors, reinforced community bonds, and reaffirmed Iniciativa Vecinal Ciudadana’s commitment to the real and sustainable improvement of the Sant Antoni neighborhood.